awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-running-cluster.md

 **Note**
 You can only override, and not delete, cluster configurations that were specified during cluster creation\.

-## Considerations When You Reconfigure an Instance Group<a name="emr-configure-apps-running-cluster-considerations"></a>
+## Considerations when you reconfigure an instance group<a name="emr-configure-apps-running-cluster-considerations"></a>

 **Reconfiguration actions**
 When you submit a reconfiguration request using the Amazon EMR console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK, Amazon EMR checks the existing on\-cluster configuration file\.
 If there are differences between the existing configuration and the file that you supply, Amazon EMR initiates reconfiguration actions, restarts some applications, and resets any manually modified configurations to the cluster defaults for the specified instance group\.
 Amazon EMR performs some default actions during every instance group reconfiguration\.
 These default actions might conflict with cluster customizations that you have made, and result in reconfiguration failures\.
-For information about how to troubleshoot reconfiguration failures, see [Troubleshoot Instance Group Reconfiguration](#emr-configure-apps-running-cluster-troubleshoot)\.
+For information about how to troubleshoot reconfiguration failures, see [Troubleshoot instance group reconfiguration](#emr-configure-apps-running-cluster-troubleshoot)\.
 Amazon EMR also initiates reconfiguration actions for the configuration classifications that you specify in your request\.
 For a complete list of these actions, see the Configuration Classifications section for the version of Amazon EMR that you use\.
 For example, [6\.2\.0 Configuration Classifications](emr-release-6x.md#emr-620-class)\.
 The Amazon EMR Release Guide only lists reconfiguration actions starting with Amazon EMR versions 5\.32\.0 and 6\.2\.0\.

 **Service disruption**
 Amazon EMR follows a rolling process to reconfigure instances in the Task and Core instance groups\.
 Only 10 percent of the instances in an instance group are modified and restarted at a time\.
 This process takes longer to finish but reduces the chance of potential application failure in a running cluster\.
 To run YARN jobs during a YARN restart, you can either create an Amazon EMR cluster with multiple master nodes or set `yarn.resourcemanager.recovery.enabled` to `true` in your `yarn-site` configuration classification\.
-For more information about using multiple master nodes, see [High Availability YARN ResourceManager](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-YARN)\.
+For more information about using multiple master nodes, see [High availability YARN ResourceManager](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-YARN)\.

 **Application validation**
 Amazon EMR checks that each application on the cluster is running after the reconfiguration restart process\.
 If any application is unavailable, the overall reconfiguration operation fails\.
 If a reconfiguration operation fails, Amazon EMR reverses the configuration parameters to the previous working version\.